microsoft/debug-adapter-protocol/specification.md

   presentationHint?: VariablePresentationHint;

   /**
-   * Optional evaluatable name of this variable which can be passed to the
+   * The evaluatable name of this variable which can be passed to the `evaluate`
-   * 'EvaluateRequest' to fetch the variable's value.
+   * request to fetch the variable's value.
    */
   evaluateName?: string;